aravie/cs630-qemu-lab/README.md

 To debug with it:

     $ make debug
+    $ make debug ELF_SYM=boot.elf

 Modify `.gdbinit` to customize your own auto-load gdb scripts.

+Note: due to linking issue, debug not work with protected mode assembly currently, need to be fixed up later.

 #### **Real mode** exercise